Olivia Canavan

-Olivia Clara Canavan (born 1 September 2006) is a Northern Irish professional footballer who plays as a right-back and centre-back for Glentoran W.F.C. and the Northern Ireland national under-17 football team.
+Olivia Clara Canavan (born 1 September 2006) is a Northern Irish professional footballer who plays as a right-back and centre-back for Larne and the Northern Ireland national under-17 football team.

 Early life

 Canavan was born on 1 September 2006 in County Donegal, Republic of Ireland.
 She started playing football at the inspiration of her brother.
 Her favourite players are Linfield defender Ashley Hutton and England international defender Lucy Bronze.
 Though she has been diagnosed with congenital stationary night blindness, she has learned to “identify her teammates by focusing on colour, shapes, movement, and voice recognition.”
 For her outstanding achievement, she has been awarded the Mary Peters Trust.

+Olivia's main inspiration in sport is her aunt Kelly Gallagher. who won Great Britain's first Winter Paralympic gold medal in Sochi 2014.

 Club career

 When she was 15, Canavan joined Bangor FC, with whom she spent two seasons, during which she also played with boys.
 She joined Glentoran in 2022.
+In 2024, the young defender signed for Larne and made her first appearance in the NIFL Women’s Premiership.

 International career

 Canavan has been called up to the Northern Ireland under-17 national team.
 She debuted on 28 October 2021, in an unstreamed game against the Republic of Ireland.
 She has played in the UEFA U-17 Championship qualifications.